Certificate in Ballet Teaching Studies (CBTS)

 How We Learn: The Stages of Development

 This module explores how children interact differently as they progress through the development stages and in different environments.
-The study tasks and observations will allow you to consider the physiological and cognitive development of children and apply this to CBTS404: Practical Teaching in Year 2 of the programme.
+The study tasks and observations will allow you to consider the physiological and cognitive development of children and apply this to CBTS404: Practical Teaching in Year 2 of the program.
 You will be required to reflect on your own experiences of using the RAD syllabi and observations to compile case studies of children across various developmental stages.
 You will receive tutorial support throughout the duration of the module from the Module Tutor.

 Safe Practice and Professional Value